UT-Austin-RPL/HouseDitto/index.markdown

 <h1 align="center">Reconstruction Results</h1>
 <table border="0" cellspacing="10" cellpadding="0" align="center">
   <tbody><tr><td>
   <p align="justify" width="20%">We show qualitative results on the iGibson scenes.
-Our refined model first opens the cabinet to a larger degree and reveals more previously occluded surfaces.
+Our model first opens the cabinet to a larger degree and reveals more previously occluded surfaces.
 With the new observation with more significant object state change, our refined model can predict more accurate part segmentation and joint parameters.
   </p>
 </td></tr>
 </tbody>